St. Petersburg International Economic Forum: SPIEF timeline

+The 28th St. Petersburg International Economic Forum was held between June 18-21, 2025.
+The forum was themed "Shared Values as a Foundation for Growth in a Multipolar World."
+Major topics included the expansions of the BRICS, alternative energy strategies, improved Arctic connectivity and Global South partnerships.
+The forum also maintained selective engagement with Western stakeholders including the American Chamber of Commerce in Russia, reflecting Moscow's interest in preserving limited dialogue channels with the West.
+Though there were no foreign companies among the exibitors, EM, financial communications firm, management partner Denis Denisov said that the gathering had become an opportunity for firms to develop government relations.
+On 19 June, Indonesian President Prabowo Subianto, the only head of state arrived, attended the 2025 SPIEF as a guest of honour.
+He met Russian President Putin, and the two heads of state signed a strategic partnership agreement.
+Indonesian and Russian sovereign funds Danantara and the Russian Direct Investment Fund signed an agreement to create an investment fund worth 2 billion Euros (US$2.9 billion).

 Organizational features

 The Organizing Committee

 The Organizing Committee of the Forum was formed in 2008 in accordance with the decree of the President of the Russian Federation.
 Its participants were confirmed by the Ministry of Economic Development and Trade.
 Later changes to the Organizing Committee were made as a result of the changing roles of the participants.

 The Organizing Committee traditionally consists of representatives of the various ministries, agencies and organizations involved in the organization of SPIEF (for example, the Ministry of Foreign Affairs for visa support, the FSO for security provision etc.) or those that have participated in the foundation and development of the Forum, as well as the Directors of SPIEF.

-Committee meetings are not held to a regular schedule, they happen 2–3 times during the preparation period of a particular Forum.
+Committee meetings are not held to a regular schedule; they happen 2–3 times during the preparation period of a particular Forum.
 The Organizing Committee approves key decisions that will later be executed by the agencies and the SPIEF Foundation.

 Initially, the Chairperson of the Organizing Committee was the Minister of Economic Development (according to position); however, the President of the Russian Federation signed two decrees regarding the organizing committee in November 2014.
 From this point onwards the Chairperson of the Organizing Committee is appointed by the President of the Russian Federation, and first to be appointed was the Vice President – Sergey Prikhodko, the Government Chief of Staff.